radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 1. Go to Main Control Panel > Directory Namespace Tab.

-2. Select a RadiantOne Universal Directory (HDAP) store node and on the Properties tab on the right, click the Restore button.
+1. Select a RadiantOne Universal Directory (HDAP) store node and on the Properties tab on the right, click Restore.

-3. Select one of the following restore options.
+1. Select one of the following restore options.

    - Click the “Select the date available in the default backup directory” button, and select the drop-down menu option that corresponds to the data and time of the backup to be restored.

    - Click the “Select the directory of an existing HDAP Store Backup” button, click Browse, select the location of the backup file, and click OK.

-4. Click **OK** again.
+1. Click **OK** again.
 Click **OK** to close the dialog box.

 The restore is performed using the compressed file located in the folder indicated.
 The compressed file is automatically decrypted using the RadiantOne server certificate keystore password.
 The server where you are restoring the store must have the same server certificate keystore password than the server where you created the backup from.

 >[!note]
 >The compressed store files can only be unpacked in either the Main Control Panel or using the command line utility.
-For details on restoring a RadiantOne Universal Directory store from command line, see the RadiantOne Command Line Configuration Guide.
+For details on restoring a RadiantOne Universal Directory store from command line, see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/04-node-configuration-commands).

 ![An image showing ](Media/Image3.1.jpg)